($671) Cost to ship a car from Reno, NV to Los Angeles, CA

 The time of the year

-Seasonal demand and weather conditions in both Reno and Los Angeles can impact car shipping prices.
+Seasonal demand and weather patterns in Reno and Los Angeles often affect the cost of auto transport.

 Reno experiences very hot summer and very cold winter.
 If you're looking to relocate, consider the months of June, September and May as these months have favorable weather.
 December and January are the least comfortable months.